okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 }
 ```

-The last step to modifying the client is to update `crypto-pwa/ionic.config.json` to have proxy information for the API.
+To make it so you can talk to the API when using `ionic serve` modify `crypto-pwa/ionic.config.json` to have proxy information for the API.

 ```json
 {